Layout Room and Photography Lighting

 I’ve been getting a lot of questions lately as to what type of layout lighting is best.
 The answer really should be broken into two parts, one being what is the best room lighting and the other being what is the best for photography.

 The best lighting for photography is a totally different subject.
-For everyday room lighting fluorescents are nice because they are inexpensive and can light an entire room brightly and without throwing off a lot of heat.
-However….when it comes to photography they are a no go.
+For everyday room lighting, fluorescent are inexpensive and can light an entire room brightly and without throwing off a lot of heat.
+However….when it comes to photography they are a no-go.
 Photos shot under fluorescents are flat, lifeless, and muddy.
 They are awful.
 No matter how much time you spend in photoshop, it comes back to the old adage of, ‘you can’t polish a turd’.
 The good news is that excellent photographic lighting is very simple and inexpensive.
 You will need two tungsten bulbs from a photography store (say seven bucks each) and two inexpensive clamp on reflectors from the hardware store.
 Put a bulb in one reflector, clamp it to a chair back or trash can, put it several feet to your back and point it the ceiling.
 This will throw off a good canopy of diffuse light.
 Remove and discard the reflector from the second fixture and insert the bulb.
 This will be your sun.
 Hold it in your hand about four feet from the model and shine it down from a 45 degree angle or whatever sun angle you prefer.
-Some people like to add a ring light in as a key light, set more or less straight to the subject.
-But it entirely depends on the look you are going for.
-The best ring light 2020 can help you achieve this kind of lighting look which works well for model photography so I hear.
 Experiment with different sun angles and distances.
 Set your camera on the tungsten light setting and aperture priority.
 I generally set the exposure compensation to +.75 or +1.0.
 Take some shots, see what you have, and make adjustments until you have what you want.